markahrens/mytungsten/src/content/blog/2009/still-here.md

 ---

-<p>I am still here, just working some thoughts about this site out.
+I am still here, just working some thoughts about this site out.
 Albums of the Week are on a hiatus for awhile while I figure out the best way to do stuff here.
-But this should be me out of the oldest post on your RSS reader!</p>
+But this should be me out of the oldest post on your RSS reader!